wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 <hr />

+<a name="Style"></a>

+## A Question of Style

+> The best professionals I know who work as a team try to be more clear rather than be more clever.

+The more people who can understand the code and make changes without error, the more valuable that script is.
+Elegance is as elegance does.

+What I try to <strong>avoid</strong> is:

+   * Squeezing several commands into a single line when several lines is more clear.
+I think it's OK to use more lines.
+   * Using complex commands when simple ones do the same
+   * Using syntax not recognized by <strong>multiple platforms</strong> (recognized by both Bourne and Bash shells on Mac and Linux)
+   <br /><br />

 ### Disk Space of folder

 For the script to remove a folder (as in git-patch), we want to provide a feature flag so that is controllable during a particular run, with variable <tt>REMOVE_REPO_FROM_WHEN_DONE</tt>.